afwebb/SDS-385/project/README.md

 <img src="https://github.com/afwebb/SDS-385/blob/master/project/plots/wz_3l.PNG" width="300">

 For this project I'll be trying to distinguish the signal Higgs events from the most common backgrounds using techniques I learned this semester, and a few others from scikit learn, in order to compare their performance on the dataset.
-I adapted some of the techniques we learned in class to work with my dataset, namely gradient descent, scochastic gradient descent.
-I'm also using Boosted Decision Trees and Multi Layer Perceptrons from scikit-learn.

-## Reading the Data
+## The dataset

 Since we can't tell from data what signal events and background events look like, we simulate them instead.
 Monte Carlo techniques are used to simulate the physics interactions we're interested in and how those interactions would end up looking in the detector, and we compare these simulations to the data as a way of comparing theory and experiment.
 More relevant here though, we can ask our simulations which events are signal, and which are background, and therefore build a classifier based on the simulations.